Welcome back to another guest blog,

 Onto The Prep!

-If you’d like to give it a go, attached are the
+If you’d like to give it a go, attached in the GIT Repo at the top of the page.

 How is the original data shaped?